Ieeax/cssparser/README.md

     ...

-    // Create a tokenizer and pass the stylesheet as a string ... using var tokenizer = new CssTokenizer("...");
+    // Create a token-reader/tokenizer and pass the stylesheet as a string ... using var tokenizer = new TokenReader("...");

     // ... or pass a stream
-    using var tokenizer = new CssTokenizer(
+    using var tokenizer = new TokenReader(
       new FileStream("style.css", FileMode.Open, FileAccess.Read));

     // Create the parser and pass the tokenizer